prrvchr/KiCad-BOM-CPL-Plugin/README.md

 it is also possible to add an optional 'Quantity' field in order to be able to manage the quantities in Eeschema.
 In the absence of this field, the default quantity is 1.

-if necessary, a grouping is carried out on the quantities
-making it possible to generate a single line for identical components in the BOM file.
+if necessary, a grouping is carried out on the quantities, making it possible to generate a single row for identical components in the BOM file.

 If you know a little Python, the grouping and the order of the components in the BOM files is fully configurable ...